-It is envisaged that a combination of steel lattice and/or monopoles structures will be required for the proposed line and
+It is envisaged that a combination of steel lattice and/or monopoles structures will be required for the proposed line and will be located within Eskom's servitude.
+The type of structure required will be dependent on a number of factors including geotechnical investigations, site terrain, span length, etc. These structures vary in specifications.

 Lattice structures can weigh approximately 2 100 kilograms (kg) each and vary in height from approximately 20.7 to 32.1m.
-The estimated footprint size for this structure is 25 square metres (m2).
+The estimated footprint size for this structure is 25 square metres ( $m^2$ ).
 The average span between two lattice towers is approximately 200m, but can vary between 250 and 375m depending on the ground profile (topography) and the terrain to be spanned.